emmanueletukudo/truid-challenge/README.md

 ```bash
 git clone https://github.com/emmanueletukudo/truid-challenge.git
 ```
 6. Step 6 relies on the previous step to avoid errors ensure to generate your `tru.json` file before you continue.
+Run `npm run start` to start the application.

 ## Usage